asoftbird/tilestitcher/README.md

 Grid can be any size you want, I've only tested with square configurations but I'm pretty sure rectangular grids also work.

+If there are less images than grid tiles, the script randomly selects images from the input set to pad the grid to the set size.

 ## Usage

 Run the script in commandline using python, ie.